Fiserv/Commerce-Hub/docs/In-Person/Encrypted-Payments/Manual.md

 Encrypted manual key entry can be used as [EMV Fallback](?path=docs/Resources/FAQs-Glossary/Glossary.md#emv-fallback) and involves manually entering the payment source details a payment terminal.
 This can be used when the payment terminal fails to obtain the card details from the card's chip or magnetic stripe.

-A third-party device encrypts the customer's payment source and sends the encryption data to the Commerce Hub integrated terminal or software.
+A device encrypts the customer's payment source and sends the encryption data to Commerce Hub.

 ---